 - It is Open Source Again: Being Open source has both advantages and disadvantages.
 Open Source is hacker-friendly; your site is vulnerable to attacks if you use nulled themes and plugins.

 - Plugins: WordPress needs Plugins in order to work.
 If you run a simple blog, some basic plugins are enough for work.
-For bigger sites like related to tech niche and other gadget reviews type sites some bunch of plugins needed to work.
-This will create extra load on your hosting
+For bigger sites related to tech niches and other gadget reviews type sites, some bunch of plugins needed to work.
+This will create an extra load on your hosting

-- Heavy Code: WordPress runs on the heavy code; it causes the load on hosting server.
-Some basic hosting plans can’t handle the load of the WordPress and cause the “error establishing database connection” errors frequently.
+- Heavy Code: WordPress runs on heavy code; it causes the load on the hosting server.
+Some basic hosting plans can’t handle the load of WordPress and cause the “error establishing database connection” errors frequently.

 Conclusion